Coherency for monoids and purity for their acts: Condition for when almost pure acts are absolutely pure

-The strength of the next result is that it gives a condition for all almost pure $S$-acts to be absolutely pure entirely in terms of finitely presented $S$-acts, their $S$-subacts, and their canonical extensions.
-Recall that the canonical extensions are obtained via analyis of which sets of equations are consistent, which is itself described in terms of congruences on certain free $S$-acts and a `base' $S$-act.
+Let $\mathscr{G}$ be a set of finite frames and let $\F\subseteq \mathscr{G}$.
+We first give a generic result that tells us when all $\F$-pure acts are $\mathscr{G}$-pure.
+We then specialise this to Theorem~\ref{main theorem}, which gives a condition for all almost pure $S$-acts to be absolutely pure entirely in terms of finitely presented $S$-acts, their $S$-subacts, and their canonical extensions.
+Recall that the canonical extensions are obtained via analysis of which sets of equations are consistent, which is itself described in terms of congruences on certain free $S$-acts and a `base' $S$-act.